This is my Meredith story.

 My group’s punctuality afforded us a spot in the supremely popular Bush Camp – one of the six main campgrounds at the festival.
 I shared space with members of King Gizzard & The Lizard Wizard alongside two close mates.

-Many say that the most satisfying part of Meredith is the time right after you’ve set up your tent, gazebo and gotten your camp chair into place.
-Lighting that first ciggie with the UE BOOM pumping – looking around at your circle of mates each of whom are riding the same space shuttle.
+Many say that the most satisfying part of Meredith is the time right after you’ve set up your tent and gazebo and gotten your camp chair into place – lighting that first ciggie with the UE BOOM pumping looking around at your circle of mates, each of whom are riding the same space shuttle.

 Time nears 4pm before the first act takes to the stage and everyone races to get their outfits sorted, or not – you could be wearing your favourite flannie and stonewashed jeans and no one would give a fuck.

-Much analysis goes into the festival’s set times – being the opening act is always an honour.
-The spot is usually offered to the hottest act on the lineup – an artist or band who are rapidly on the rise.
+Much analysis goes into the festival’s set times.
+Being the opening act is always an honour.
+The spot is usually offered to the hottest act on the lineup: an artist or band who is rapidly on the rise.
 In recent years, Jesswar, Amyl & The Sniffers, Cable Ties and Power have kicked things off, setting the tone for what’s to come.